 4

 Dental school prerequisites vary by program.
-Pre-dental students should review school-specific requirements via the ADEA Dental School Explorer or via program websites.
+Pre-dental students should review requirements via ADEA resources, the ADEA Dental School Explorer, or school admissions websites.